trovares/trovares_connector/_sources/index.rst.txt

   (:A)-[:A_PART_OF_B]->(:B)-[:B_PART_OF_C]->(:C)-[:C_PART_OF_D]->(:D)

-In addition, multiple labels on single node will cause a similar behavior:
+In addition, multiple labels on a single node will cause a similar behavior:

 .. code-block:: cypher